 If you are interested in joining this committee or volunteering for any of our events or activities please call (507) 328-4236 or email Dawn Bjoraker, Native American Liaison.

-The Community Curriculum and Instruction Advisory Council/Worlds’ Best Workforce Committee is an opportunity to have a direct impact on the quality of education that students in our schools receive.
+The Community Curriculum Council/Worlds’ Best Workforce Committee is an opportunity to have a direct impact on the quality of education that students in our schools receive.
 During the 2018-2019 school year, this committee will meet four times to discuss and give input on the following content areas: K-12 mathematics, 5th-grade health, and K-12 fine arts.

 This committee welcomes the voice of community members, parents, staff, and students as an instrumental part of this committee.